Jen Richards: Life and career

 Richards was born in Mississippi and resides in North Carolina.
 She graduated from Shimer College with a BA in Philosophy, and studied at Oxford University.

 In 2015, she appeared as a supporting cast member of Caitlyn Jenner's reality show I Am Cait.
 In 2016, she co-starred, co-directed, co-wrote and co-produced the web series Her Story, which was nominated for an Emmy Award.
 Richards also co-produced the series More Than T and wrote the Trans 102 series.

 Richards joined the cast of the television series Nashville in 2017.
 She became the first openly transgender person to appear on a CMT show, playing the first transgender character to appear on that network.
 Richards also appeared in the 2017 film Easy Living.

 In June 2017, Richards wrote and appeared in a video open letter, presented by ScreenCrush and GLAAD, featuring trans actors asking for better representation in film and television.

 In August 2018, HBO announced a series pickup of Tom Perrotta's Mrs. Fletcher, a half-hour comedy based on Perrotta's 2017 novel of the same name; Richards is cast as Margo Fairchild, a transgender community college writing teacher, as a series regular.

 Personal life

-Richards is bisexual.
+Richards is bisexual and transgender.
 In August 2020, she announced her engagement to Rebekah Cheyne, a professor from Arizona State University.